EL JEFE

 Penitente Renaissance, Manifesting Hope Archuleta offers the reader the fruits

 of his labor.
-This collection helps demystify the Brotherhood and shed light on the vital
+This collection helps demystify the Brotherhood and sheds light on the vital

 role the brothers played in the history of New Mexico and southern Colorado."